The Hand That Signed the Paper: Background

-Darville was a strong opponent of the trials, later explaining, "I was very upset by the war crimes trials because I thought they were very specifically directed at the Ukrainian community and were very vindictive and sanctimonious ... it wasn't motivated by a sense of justice but by a sense of revenge".
+Darville was a strong opponent of the trials, later explaining, "I was very upset by the war crimes trials, because I thought they were very specifically directed at the Ukrainian community and were very vindictive and sanctimonious ... it wasn't motivated by a sense of justice but by a sense of revenge".
 In 1988 Darville had written a short story in her high school magazine from the perspective of John Demjanjuk, who was believed at the time to be the Treblinka guard known as "Ivan the Terrible", during his war crimes trial in Israel.
 Her short story paints a sympathetic portrait of Demjanjuk as a victim of both Nazi Germany and the Israeli prosecution.
-Some of Darville's acquaintances would later claim that she had been expelled from her university's branch of the Young Nationals after persistently sponsoring a motion opposing the war crimes legislation.
+Some of Darville's acquaintances later said that she had been expelled from her university's branch of the conservative Young Nationals after persistently sponsoring a motion opposing the war crimes legislation.
+During her time at the university, her politics became more left-wing; she eventually became a member of the Australian Democrats and advocated for environmentalism and LGBTQ rights.

-Manuscript development and Vogel Literary Award
+Development and publication

+Darville's manuscript for The Hand That Signed the Paper was initially written as a work of non-fiction, with its characters sharing her adopted surname, and an author's note stating that the work was based on interviews with her uncle Vitaly Demidenko.
+Darville's boyfriend Paul Gadaloff later said that around this time Darville had developed a preoccupation with Jewish influence on society and with the Jewish Bolshevism conspiracy theory.
+He also said that Darville had described her book as a work of oral history, telling him that her uncle Vitaly lived in Adelaide and that he had been a guard at Treblinka.
+A friend of Darville, Natalie Jane Prior, later wrote that Darville had a tendency during this period to use "ugly, offensive and tiresome" language about "hook-nosed Jews and looney Zionists".

-In early 1993 Darville submitted her manuscript for The Hand that Signed the Paper as a non-fiction work to the University of Queensland Press.
-The manuscript was rejected by the editor Sue Abbey, who wrote that she was unimpressed by its flat characters and stilted dialogue.
-Later that year, Darville submitted the manuscript under the name Helen Demidenko to the 1993 The Australian/Vogel Literary Award, an award for an unpublished manuscript written by an author aged under 35.
-The winning manuscript is awarded a publishing contract with Allen & Unwin.
-According to Darville, she submitted her manuscript to the Vogel award on a whim after her brother pointed out the application form printed on a newspaper page that she had placed underneath her dogs' bowls.
-But Gadaloff later would contradict this account, saying that Darville had made "an assault on the Vogel from day one".
+In early 1993, Darville submitted her manuscript for The Hand That Signed the Paper to the University of Queensland Press.
+The manuscript was rejected by the editor Sue Abbey, who wrote that she was unimpressed by what she deemed its flat characters and stilted dialogue.
+Later that year Darville submitted the manuscript under the name Helen Demidenko to the 1993 The Australian/Vogel Literary Award, an award for an unpublished manuscript by an author aged under 35 for which the winner is awarded a publishing contract with Allen & Unwin.
+According to Darville, she submitted her manuscript on a whim after her brother pointed out the application form printed on a newspaper page that she had placed underneath her dogs' bowls.
+Gadaloff later contradicted this account, saying that Darville had made "an assault on the Vogel from day one".

-Bizarre, lurching, erratic in focus, and also I think naive in believing that the great horror of the Holocaust can be understood in this way.

-I feel ill at what this manuscript tells me and ill that it leaves things out.
-But I agree that it impresses like nothing else in the entries this year.

-It needs a brilliant edit to deepen the implications and tease others out.
-The early parts are a narrative history while later it tries to behave like a novel.
-It needs more writing to frame these brutal Ukrainians more clearly.

-What's touching is the way this young author assumes the momentous matters she writes about can be held in the frame of a fictive family history.

-Maybe she's right.
-But there will have to be a lot more work on the roots of Ukrainian antisemitism otherwise this manuscript will be seen with justification as antisemitic.
-If it's a winner I can't see a dinner as an appropriate way of handling the award.
-Nothing joyous to celebrate here.